Lead Updates and Resources

 Lead Sampling Update

-Ridgewood Water is happy to let our customers know that since the addition of corrosion control treatment to the RW distribution system in May 2016, lead levels have drastically declined as determined by our sampling program (see graph) as regulated by NJDEP.
-The sample results indicate that the corrosion control treatment has been extremely successful at reducing the levels of lead in drinking water, with 2019 samples producing the lowest levels of lead in Ridgewood Water’s history.
+Ridgewood Water is happy to let our customers know that since the addition of corrosion control treatment to the RW distribution system in May 2016, lead levels have drastically declined as determined by our sampling program as regulated by NJDEP.
+The sample results indicate that the corrosion control treatment has been extremely successful at reducing the levels of lead in drinking water.